 3. Bad thermostat

 The thermostat in your car is an essential component in maintaining the temperature inside your car.
-By controlling the amount of liquid that flows through your radiator and engine, it prevents your car from overheating and helps you to maintain a comfortable driving experience year-round.
+Controlling the amount of liquid that flows through your radiator and engine, prevents your car from overheating and helps you to maintain a comfortable driving experience year-round.